Q42/meteor-mind-meld/README.md

 # q42:mind-meld

-Easily transfer collection data from one Meteor instance to another, using DDP methods.
-Used to easily get production data on your development or acceptance environment.
+Easily transfer collection data from one Meteor instance to another.
+Used to easily get production data on your development or acceptance environment without having to access your mongo database.
 Most suitable for small datasets.

 ## Installation